 Vietnam is divided into three different climatic zones and the weather can very greatly be depending on the time of year and location.
 Some regions are better to ride in the winter months, others in the summer.
 Before your adventure begins you’ll need to decide what you are looking for and which parts of the country you’re aiming to explore.
 Warmer and dryer months are fantastic riding but can be very busy.
 Colder winter months can be mysterious and empty, yet chilly to ride.

 In northern Vietnam, the temperatures rise and the rains occur from May through August.
 The rest of the year is usually dry, with December through March being chillier and often gray.

 For many backpackers riding a motorbike from Hanoi to Ho Chi Minh City or vice versa has become somewhat of a rite of passage.
 The trip can be completed in two weeks (less if you rush) and could be a mix of white sand beaches, limestone ridges, and endless rice fields.
-There are a number of established routes making the trip easy and enjoyable.
+Several established routes are making the trip easy and enjoyable.

 In both cities, bikes to purchase are easily found in the backpacker districts.
 Rental shops, which also sell used bikes, are easily found as are flyers posted in hostel windows by travelers at the end of their adventures looking to sell their bikes back.

-There are a number of reliable companies that rent bikes for weeks or months on end.
-These are generally semi-automatic bikes such as Honda Waves or Honda Blades, and are far less likely to run into any real trouble.
+Several reliable companies rent bikes for weeks or months on end.
+These are generally semi-automatic bikes such as Honda Waves or Honda Blades and are far less likely to run into any real trouble.
 A rental for a month should be $200-$300 USD.

 Instead, if you get pulled over, do the following.
 Remove the keys immediately and put them in your pocket.
 Police will try to grab them so you can’t get away without paying, but they’ll do nothing if they’re in your pocket.